Liouville conformal field theory and the quantum zipper: Introduction

 Our results have consequences for both LCFT and SLE.
-In \cite{ARSZ-PT} the BPZ equations will be used to prove that the boundary three-point function and the bulk-boundary function of LCFT agree with formulas proposed by Ponsot-Teschner ~\cite{pt-formula} and Hosomichi~\cite{hosomichi} respectively; this is the boundary analog of~\cite{krv-dozz} and provides the initial data for the boundary LCFT conformal bootstrap.
-With Pu Yu we will establish a radial mating-of-trees via the LCFT quantum zipper, and use it to prove the reversibility of whole-plane $\SLE_\kappa$ for $\kappa> 8$.
-Whole-plane reversibility was shown for $\kappa \in (0,4]$ and $\kappa \in (4,8)$ by \cite{zhan-rev-whole-plane} and \cite{ig4} respectively, and our result will resolve the remaining case.
+With Guillaume Remy, Xin Sun and Tunan Zhu \cite{ARSZ-PT}, we use the BPZ equations to prove that the boundary three-point function and the bulk-boundary function of LCFT agree with formulas proposed by Ponsot-Teschner~\cite{pt-formula} and Hosomichi~\cite{hosomichi} respectively; this is the boundary analog of~\cite{krv-dozz} and provides the initial data for the boundary LCFT conformal bootstrap.
+With Pu Yu \cite{ay-reversibility} we establish a radial mating-of-trees via the LCFT zipper, and use it to prove the reversibility of whole-plane $\SLE_\kappa$ for $\kappa> 8$.
+Whole-plane reversibility was shown for $\kappa \in (0,4]$ and $\kappa \in (4,8)$ by \cite{zhan-rev-whole-plane} and \cite{ig4} respectively, and our result resolves the remaining case.
 This answers two conjectures of~\cite{vw-loewner-kufarev}.
 Finally, with Pu Yu we will prove that the conformal welding of LCFT surfaces of arbitrary genus gives a curve-decorated LCFT surface, extending the program of \cite{AHS-SLE-integrability, ARS-FZZ, AS-CLE, ASY-triangle}.
+See Section~\ref{sec-outlook} for details.